rseabra/docker/README.md

 This Dockerfile is for building a wordpress ready image based off an official Apache and PHP 7.1 image.

 One can build it by adapting the tag in the following example command `sudo docker build -t ruiseabra/wordpress .`

+If you use something different from ruiseabra/wordpress as tags, remember to change blog/docker-compose.yaml or it will download [my image from docker hub](https://hub.docker.com/r/ruiseabra/wordpress/).

 ## blog/